 - All information about workplace health and safety in a factory, is printed in English.

 (Those whose first language isn't English may be at risk.)

 - A requirement for a job is that all applicants have ten years experience in the field.

-(A young person could be well qualified but is ineligible for the job.)
+(A young person could be well qualified but ineligible for the job.)

-How do I decide whether our policy or practice is
+How do I decide whether a requirement or practice is reasonable?

 The Act says that whether a term is reasonable depends on all the relevant circumstances of the case including: